|

 Probably the most numerous tern species between mid September and

 mid October.
-The highest figure is 23.923 Black Terns passing south-west
+The highest figure is 29.309 passing south-west on

 often gather off the coast to forage, such as in October 2003.
 All